Sugar Substitutes for Baking: The 101 and why I use them

 Then use sugar!
 You can absolutely use sugar in place of any of my recipes that use natural sweeteners.
 Just know that you may need to add a little more since different types of sweeteners can have varying levels of sweetness.
 See the chart below for more on this.

-How and When to Track Artificial Sweetener
+How and When to Track Sugar Substitutes

 You might have also noticed that I do not, nor have I ever, included artificial sweeteners in the macros when calculating the nutrition facts for a recipe.
 Why you might ask?
 Let me explain!

-On the nutrition label, the carbs listed represent the sugar alcohol (erythritol) in the Swerve sweetener.
 Sugar alcohols are not completely absorbed by the body during digestion, which means the body does not get as many calories or carbohydrates from these.
-Erythritol (aka Swerve) has the lowest calorie content of any sugar alcohol at 0–0.2 calories per gram.
+Erythritol has the lowest calorie content of any sugar alcohol at 0–0.2 calories per gram.
 This means that the amount actually processed by the body is very minimal, and in my opinion just not worth the calculation or mental headache.

 You Decide